New to The Street / Newsmax TV Announces its Five Corporate Interviews for this Week's Broadcast, Saturday, January 7, 2023, Airing 3:30 PM ET

 Since 1987, VRM BioLogik has developed and implemented technological advances globally that catalyze natural reactions, aiding in soil restoration, resolving environmental emergencies, and cleaning through attaining and sustaining ecosystem balance.
 VRM's agricultural product range works to enhance crop yield while restoring the nutrients in soils naturally.
 Its cleaner product range naturally removes residues from surfaces that harbor viruses and pathogens.
 The environmental management product range works to address and amend difficult environmental circumstances, including balancing wastewater, control of odor and organics digestion during emergency spills, and eliminating odors.
 VRM's livestock product range is a probiotic approach to environmental management in intensive growing situations - https://www.vrm.science/.

-American Rebel, Inc. (NASDAQ: AREB), through its wholly-owned operating subsidiaries, operates primarily as a designer, manufacturer, and marketer of branded safes and personal security and self-defense products.
+American Rebel, Inc. AREB, through its wholly-owned operating subsidiaries, operates primarily as a designer, manufacturer, and marketer of branded safes and personal security and self-defense products.
 The Company also designs and produces branded apparel and accessories and now intends to enter the E-Bike market - www.americanrebel.com.

-Sekur Private Data, Ltd. (OTCQX: SWISF) (CSE: SKUR) (FRA: GDT0) is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
+Sekur Private Data, Ltd. SWISF SKUR GDT is a cybersecurity and internet privacy provider of Swiss-hosted solutions for secure communications and secure data management.
 The Company distributes a suite of secure cloud-based storage, disaster recovery, document management, encrypted e-mails, and secure communication tools.
 Sekur Private Data, Ltd. sells its products through its websites www.sekur.com, and approved distributors, and telecommunication companies worldwide.
 Sekur Private Data, Ltd. serves consumers, businesses, and governments worldwide - https://www.sekurprivatedata.com and https://www.sekur.com; Twitter: @sekurprivate.

 About New to The Street: